 Michael Bronzo, MD, Beth Steinberg, PhD and J. Marc Wallis, LCSW, Committee Members

-The Scientific Meeting provides exposure to new and on-going work in psychoanalysis.
-SFCP members or other prominent psychoanalysts present papers in progress on psychoanalytic theory, clinical work and applied psychoanalysis.
-All SFCP members, candidates, community members, and mental health professionals are welcome free of charge.
-The meetings take place on the second Monday of the month.
+The SFCP Scientific Meetings present new work in, or relevant to, psychoanalytic theory, technique and applied psychoanalysis.
+SFCP members, visiting psychoanalysts and scholars present recent papers, which are then formally discussed, followed by group discussion with the audience.
+All SFCP members, candidates, community members and mental health professionals are welcome free of charge.
+Meetings take place on the second Monday of the month unless otherwise noted.

 |Location:||San Francisco Center for Psychoanalysis

 |CME/CE:||2 CME/CE Credits is available; non-SFCP member cost is $ 24.00|

 It is an undeniable fact, though it is hard to describe in intelligible terms, that there are some people who reveal themselves as "present" – that is to say, at our disposal – when we are in pain or need ... while there are other people who do not give us this feeling, however great is their goodwill.
 It should be noted at once that that the distinction between presence and absence is not at all the same as that between attention and distraction ... there is a way of listening which is a way of giving, and another way of listening which is a way of refusing, of refusing oneself.